gocaveman/tmeta/README.md

 ## TODO

-- Write at least a one-liner comment for each public function and type (tmeta and tmetadbr)
 - Consider making a global DefaultMeta, Parse functions and MustParse - to follow HTTP package pattern of having a simple singleton use, plus the most sophisticated use; document this
 - Complete README
 - See if tmeta itself needs any more tests, or just cleanup